Iodine Benefits: Why Your Body Needs This Essential Mineral

-The Essential Role of Iodine in the Human Body
+Essential Role of Iodine in the Body: Key Benefits & Functions

 Iodine is often overlooked, but it is very important as a nutrient.
 It helps keep our body working well.
 This mineral is a key part of thyroid hormones, which control our metabolism.
 These hormones are involved in many things, such as energy production in our cells and helping growth and development.
 So, iodine is essential for our overall health.